Pythonity/icon-font-to-png/README.md

 Export all icons in blue:
 `$ icon-font-to-png --css font-awesome.css --ttf fontawesome-webfont.ttf --color blue ALL`

-Or you can use `font-awesome-to-png`, which works analogously:
+Or you can use `font-awesome-to-png`, which works exactly the same but doesn't require `-ttf` and `-css` arguments:
 `$ font-awesome-to-png ALL`

 ## API